-Barron Trump Will Be America’s ‘First Homeschool Shooter,’ SNL Writer Says
+Barron Trump Will Be America’s ‘First Homeschool Shooter,’ ‘SNL’ Writer Says

 Barron Trump, the newly appointed President Trump’s 10-year-old son, has not escaped the political heat and protests of a volatile inauguration day.
 The youngest son of Donald and First Lady Melania Trump began trending for fairly innocuous reasons earlier on Friday, Jan.
 20.

 Media outlets seized on an adorable exchange between Uncle Barron and his baby nephew playing peek-a-boo with each other.